Shooting kills 2 and injures 18 victims in Florida street with hundreds of people nearby

 The fight occurred in an area with several bars and clubs, and there were large numbers of late night revelers in the area at the time, Bercaw said.
 Police were not immediately sure if the people involved in the fight were inside any of the bars before the shooting.

+Police have not released the names of those killed, but Emmitt Wilson said his 14-year-old son, Elijah, was one of the fatalities.
+Wilson came to the scene Sunday after getting a call that his son was a victim.

+“It’s madness to me.
+I don’t even feel like I’m here right now,” Wilson said.
+“I hope the investigators do their job and find out who killed my son.”

-Video posted online shows people in Halloween costumes drinking and talking on the street when shots ring out, creating a stampede.
+Video posted online shows people, many in Halloween costumes, drinking and talking on the street when about a dozen shots ring out followed seconds later by about eight more, creating a stampede.
 Some people topple over metal tables and take cover behind them.
 Video from the aftermath shows police officers treating several people lying wounded on the ground.

-A volley of about a dozen shots rang out followed a few seconds later by a volley of about eight shots.

 “It was a disturbance or a fight between two groups.
 And in this fight between two groups we had hundreds of innocent people involved that were in the way,” Bercaw said.